microsoft/AirSim/docs/px4_sitl.md

             "PX4": {
                 "VehicleType": "PX4Multirotor",
                 "UseSerial": false,
-                "TcpIp": "",
-                "UdpPort": 14560,
+                "UseTcp": true,
+                "TcpPort": 4560,
                 "GroundControlPort": 14570
             }
         }
     }
     ```
-    Notice the `[simulator]` is using UDP, which is why the TCP address needs
+    Notice the `[simulator]` is using TCP, which is why we need to add: `"UseTcp": true,`.
-    to be disabled using: `"TcpIp": ""`.
-Note also that on older versions of
-    PX4 the ground control port is not printed, in that case set it to 14556.

-6. Now run your Unreal AirSim environment and it should connect to SITL PX4 via UDP.
+6. Now run your Unreal AirSim environment and it should connect to SITL PX4 via TCP.
-You should see a bunch of messages from the SITL PX4 window from things like `[mavlink]` and `[commander]` and so on.
+You should see a bunch of messages from the SITL PX4 window.
-Specifically, the following messages tell you that AirSim is connected properly:
+Specifically, the following messages tell you that AirSim is connected properly and GPS fusion is stable:
     ```
     INFO  [simulator] Simulator connected on UDP port 14560 INFO  [mavlink] partner IP: 127.0.0.1